If you use Waze, you may have stopped at some red traffic light (hopefully you did stop) and “plop” – you saw an ad in your Waze App.

 It would be nice if the developers of the Waze Ad platform could implement something similar soon.

-Via anecdotal evidence, however, I came across some performance data during my research on this website.
+Via anecdotal evidence, however, I came across some performance data during my research (as time has passed since writing this article, the website is not reachable anymore).

 - Total spend: $249